eezzy2k3/minibankapp/README.md

 > A simple fictitious banking application API

 ## Features
+- Create an account
+- Authorization for all transactions with a PIN
 - Cash deposit
 - Transfer
 - you can view transaction history